anonymousGithub2022/DeciX/readme.md

 In our step 2, we construct the graph with two tyeps of edges based on the input token order and output token order.

 In our step 3, we treat each output token as target and train a regression model to fit the causal contribution scores.
-The above figure shows an example to compute the causal contribution scores for the third output token "now".
+The above figure shows an example to compute the causal contribution scores for the third output token **now**.

 In our step 4, we decompose the output-output dependency in our previous step.